REGISTRATION, PAYMENTS, MISSED CLASSES, MATCHES and EVENTS

 Dogs that are noisy and disruptive:

-Physically control your dog to keep him or her with you in your area this is a requirement of attending class.
-A dog breaking away, or pulling away, and reaching other dogs and people in class without the handler being able to prevent this is grounds for dismissal from class without a refund – particularly if the dog demonstrates any kind of aggressive display such as reactive barking, lunging, snapping, or growling toward dogs or people or had had a history of any of these.
+Physically control your dog to keep him or her with you in your area.
+This is a requirement for attending class.
+A dog breaking away, or pulling away, and reaching other dogs and people in class without the handler being able to prevent this, is grounds for dismissal from class without a refund – particularly if the dog demonstrates any kind of aggressive display such as reactive barking, lunging, snapping, or growling toward dogs or people or had a history of any of these.

 Be Nice to Other People: